U.S. urges Niger to detain Libyan officials in convoy

 A second U.S. official said that one of the convoys was of a "configuration" which suggested it was carrying high-ranking figures from Gaddafi's government.

-U.S. Defense Secretary Leon Panetta said Gaddafi was "on the run" but that he had no precise information about his location.
+U.S. Defence Secretary Leon Panetta said Gaddafi was "on the run" but that he had no precise information about his location.
 "I wish I knew," Panetta said.

 The Pentagon has said previously it had no reason to believe Gaddafi had left Libya.
 Asked whether that assessment had changed, Panetta said only: "I don't have any information as to his location."